(Last updated 2/25/2022)

 The COVID-19 pandemic has been wreaking havoc in every aspect of life for over a year now.
 The healthcare industry has unsurprisingly bore the brunt of it.
 2020 saw unprecedented declines in procedure volume and healthcare revenue.
-While the arrival of vaccines has given the first glimpse of the light at the end of the tunnel, how can providers ensure they reach it?
+While the arrival of vaccines and prospects of herd immunity have given the first glimpse of the light at the end of the tunnel, how can providers ensure they reach it?

 In this blog, we’ll look at the current state of healthcare revenues, ways to recover losses incurred from the onset of the pandemic, and ways to stop the leaks that allow more revenue to slip through the cracks.

 The State of Healthcare Revenue

 This blog was originally published in March of 2021, a year after the pandemic began.
 The next section looks at the state of healthcare revenue at the start of 2021, as well as the outlook (at the time) for the rest of that year.
 A new section has been added to discuss how 2021 turned out and the state of healthcare revenue in Q1 2022.